 The Chicago STEM Pathways Cooperative began in 2011 as a community-based effort in which stakeholders from across Chicago’s youth development and funder communities wrestled with critical questions about access and equity in STEM out-of-school time (OST) programming:

 The findings from the year‐long study were presented at the State of STEM in Out‐of‐School Time in Chicago Conference in December 2012 with support from Chicago HIVE Learning Network, Motorola Mobility Foundation, After School Matters, and the Illinois Institute of Technology.

-In 2013, the Chicago STEM Pathways Cooperative produced the State of STEM in Out-of-School Time in Chicago Report, providing a set of data-informed recommendations and an action plan to enable diverse young people to get, and stay, involved with STEM experiences from kindergarten through college.
+The State of STEM in Out-of-School Time in Chicago Report is released, providing a set of data-informed recommendations and an action plan to enable diverse young people to get, and stay, involved with STEM experiences from kindergarten through college.

 Its work is guided by the premise that access to high-quality, in-school and out-of-school STEM experiences can provide a strong foundation for success in adulthood and support civic, college, and work readiness (Banks et al., 2007; Bevan et al., 2010; Fenichel & Schweingruber, 2010; Krishnamurthi et al., 2014; National Research Council, 2009; National Research Council, 2015).